About Erica Nye, RCC, CCC

 My background spans clinical counselling, career development, and workplace psychology.
 This integrative lens allows me to work with both the internal patterns that shape behaviour and the external demands of modern work.

-Clients often value having one place to discuss anxiety, relationships, values, workplace pressures, and career decisions without having to separate them.
-My approach is structured, evidence-based, and aligned with the realities of high-responsibility roles.
+Clients often value having one place to address burnout, work stress, difficult workplace situations, and career decisions without having to separate them.
+My approach is structured, evidence-based, and grounded in the realities of demanding professional environments.

 How I Work With Clients

-Clients describe my approach as direct, grounded, and practical.
-I focus on what is getting in the way, what is driving the pressure or uncertainty, and what needs to shift for things to feel more manageable.
+My approach is direct, practical, and grounded in what is actually driving the difficulty.
+I focus on what is getting in the way, what is maintaining the pressure or uncertainty, and what needs to shift for things to become more manageable.

-We work on insight and capability in parallel.
-You understand why patterns exist, and you learn tools to respond differently.
-Over time, people notice clearer decision-making, more stable stress responses, and greater capacity in both their work and personal lives.
+Sessions work on insight and capability at the same time.
+Understanding why a pattern exists and developing tools to respond differently are not separate stages — they happen in parallel.
+Over time, clients typically notice clearer decision-making, more stable responses under pressure, and greater capacity in both their work and personal life.

 Background & Credentials

 My work in the field began in education, where I supported students through academic transitions, learning differences, and early career decisions.
-Those foundational roles shaped the clinical and career-focused practice I run today.
+These foundational roles shaped the clinical and career-focused practice I run today.

 My approach is informed by evidence-based clinical training, ongoing professional development, and more than a decade of experience supporting people through periods of strain, transition, and reorientation.
 I maintain active registration as a Registered Clinical Counsellor (RCC) and Canadian Certified Counsellor (CCC), and I hold specialized certifications in career development, interview strategy, and employment coaching.